ARPA-E

-ARPA-E, or Advanced Research Projects Agency–Energy is a United States government agency tasked with promoting and funding research and development of advanced energy technologies.
-It is modeled after the Defense Advanced Research Projects Agency (DARPA).
+ARPA-E, or Advanced Research Projects Agency–Energy is an agency within the United States Department of Energy tasked with funding the research and development of advanced energy technologies.
+The goal of the agency is to improve U.S. economic prosperity, national security, and environmental well being.
+ARPA-E typically funds short-term research projects with the potential for a transformative impact.
+It is inspired by the Defense Advanced Research Projects Agency (DARPA).